-As an only child born to immigrant Hungarian parents in Northwestern Ontario, I often felt like I was stuck between two worlds.
+Growing up as the only child of immigrant Hungarian parents in Northwestern Ontario, I felt like I was stuck between two worlds.
 There was the public world of the surrounding culture I experienced via school and playground, TV and books.
 Then there was the private world at home with my mom and dad, still very much rooted in “the old country,” as we called it.
 This dual-culture disconnect was never more palpable to me than at Christmastime.

 To this day, I wonder how my folks always managed to give me a Christmas with all the trimmings, no matter how tight things were.
 Sure, they’d give each other a gift or two, but the majority of the presents under that late-arriving tree would have my name on them.

 Unlike other Canadian kids, I was never told that Santa brought the gifts.
-Rather, in a tradition whose logic I never quite grasped, Santa (or “Mikulás,” Hungarian for “Nicholas”) played some undefined role but it was in fact the baby Jesus (“Kicsi Krisztus,” literally “Tiny Christ”) who was credited with bringing both tree and presents.
-Not perhaps the most Biblically informed tradition, but still pointing in its own way to the great Giver of the greatest gift of all.
+Rather, in a tradition whose logic I never quite grasped, Santa (or “Mikulás,” Hungarian for “Nicholas”) played some undefined role but it was the baby Jesus (“Kicsi Krisztus,” literally “Tiny Christ”) who was credited with bringing both the tree and the presents.
+Not perhaps the most biblically informed Christmas tradition, but still pointing in its own way to the great Giver of the greatest gift of all.

 Over time, other people brought new facets to our family traditions.
 There was a lady named Mrs. Cross who had befriended my folks during their first years in Canada.
 Other than her name, all I knew was that she was Scottish and an avid curler.
-Every year before Christmas, she’d show up at our door with a box full of baking: shortbread and fruitcake and my favourite to this day, mincemeat tarts.
-Strangely enough, I never saw Mrs. Cross at any other time.
+Every year before Christmas, she’d show up at our door with a box full of baking: shortbread and fruitcake and my favourite to this day, mince tarts.
+I never saw Mrs. Cross at any other time, except for an occasional picture in our local paper whenever her curling team did well at a tournament.
 Like a comet of kindness she’d enter our orbit once a year, deposit her box of goodies, and then depart till the next December.

 I didn’t grow up in a Christian home, but I’m grateful God put me in a loving and stable family where Christmas was truly a time of peace and joy.
-I’m thankful He placed His Word in my hands at an early age, even though it sat on the shelf for years.
+I’m thankful he placed his Word in my hands at an early age, even though it sat unopened on the shelf for years.
 When I was at last hungry for that Word, it was there waiting for me.

 As for our tardy Christmas tree, it would make up for its late start and hang around until January 6, the feast of Epiphany.
 It’s the day on which Western church tradition celebrates the visit of the Magi and the manifestation of Christ to gentiles like them – and like us.